aylement/NFCWriter/README.md

 # NFCWriter
-POC application, can currently read NFC tags and write them into a JSON file using an Android phone. iOS part tbd
+POC application, focused on Android.
+Mostly a sandbox to try stuff out, from NFC reading and writing to Javascript based games, and lastly a Bomberman style game with an online part using SignalR.